 Wallace Conservation Lab

-The main conservation lab located in the MSU Libraries, named after Florence G. Wallace, mother of Margaret Moon, who gave the Moon Endowment, our main source of funding for conservation activities.
+The main conservation lab, located in the MSU Libraries is named after Florence G. Wallace, mother of Margaret Moon, who gave the Moon Endowment, our main source of funding for conservation activities.

 Lab Annex at Giltner Hall

 We still maintain conservation facilities and activities in our old lab in Giltner Hall.
-Besides book repair, we use the space for mold remediation and incoming collections triage.
+Besides book repair, we use the space for collection deacidification, mold remediation and incoming materials triage.

 Conservation Referral List